onewelcome/example-app-ios/README.md

 ### Setup access to the Onegini Cocoapods repository
 The Example app includes the Onegini SDK as a Cocoapod.
 In order to let Cocoapods download it you need to setup your account details so the SDK can be automatically downloaded:
-1. Make sure that you have access to the Onegini Artifactory repository (https://repo.onegini.com).
+1. Make sure that you have access to the OneWelcome Artifactory repository (https://repo.onewelcome.com).
 If not please follow first step of [App developer quickstart](https://docs.onegini.com/app-developer-quickstart.html).
-2. Follow [Setting up the project guide](https://docs.onegini.com/ios-sdk/topics/setting-up-the-project.html#cocoapods) in the Onegini SDK documentation for instructions on configuring access to the Onegini Cocoapods repository.
+2. Follow [Setting up the project guide](https://docs.onegini.com/ios-sdk/topics/setting-up-the-project.html#cocoapods) in the Onegini SDK documentation for instructions on configuring access to the OneWelcome Cocoapods repository.

->**Note** Don't forget to update the Onegini Cocoapods repository with the following command: `pod repo-art update onegini`.
+>**Note** Don't forget to update the OneWelcome Cocoapods repository with the following command: `pod repo-art update onegini`.
 If you don't update the repo it may be that the SDK dependency cannot be found.
 If that is the case be sure to execute the command above.

 ### Setup the Cocoapods dependencies